amlinzy1/Demo-2/README.md

-# Demo-2
+# Demo-2(colors page)
-This is my second demo repository
+This is my first created website using REACT.
+This is a display of me practicing making pages.